Operation Smile Canada

 About Operation Smile Canada:

-Operation Smile Canada is a 3-star charity with average demonstrated impact.
-It has a B Results Reporting grade, which is average.
-For every dollar donated to the charity, 53 cents are available to go to the cause, which is outside Ci's reasonable range.
+Operation Smile Canada is a 3-star charity with Average Demonstrated Impact.
+The charity has a B Results Reporting grade and reasonable reserve funds.
+For every dollar donated to the charity, 57 cents are available to go to the cause, which is outside Ci's reasonable range.

 My anchor